-- Drainage must be carried out when filling fuel. - The filter must be changed at the same renewal interval as the main filter. - Close the cock (1) upstream of the filter. - Unscrew the container and drain valve (3). - Unscrew and change the filter (2).
+- Drainage must be carried out when filling fuel. - The filter must be renewed at the same renewal interval as the main filter. - Close the cock (1) before the filter. - Unscrew the container and drain valve (3). - Unscrew and renew the filter (2).
 Lubricate the seal before tightening the new filter by hand. - Screw the container and drain valve into position. - Open the cock (1). - Bleed the fuel system after renewing both filters.